replit/river/PROTOCOL.md

 For an incoming message to be considered valid on the client, the transport message MUST fulfill the following criteria:

 - It should have a `streamId` that the client recognizes.
 That is, there MUST already be a message listener waiting for messages on the `streamId` of the original request message (recall that streams are only initiated by clients).
+- If a server sends an `INVALID_REQUEST` message with a `StreamClosdeBit` the client MUST NOT send any further messages to the server including a close response.

 If the message is invalid, the client MUST silently discard the message.
 Otherwise, this is a normal message.
 Unwrap the payload and return it to the caller of the original procedure.

-In the special case that the incoming message is an explicit stream close control message, the client MUST end the user-facing output stream and cleanup the stream (see the section below on 'Lifetime of Streams' for more information on when these explicit close messages are sent).
+In cases where the incoming transport message has a `ControlClose` payload, the client MUST end the user-facing output stream (see the section below on 'Lifetime of Streams' for more information on when these explicit close messages are sent).
 The message MUST NOT be passed to the user-facing output stream.

 #### On the server